cedvdb/x_router/README.md

 # x_router

-The goal of this package is to make flutter navigation setup easy by providing a simple API.
+Flutter navigation made easy by providing a simple API.

 # Features

+  - router history
+  - tabs support
+  - nested router support
+  - redirects
+  - reactive guards
+  - simple
+  - event driven

 # Core idea

 Flutter brings web navigation and app navigation together with Navigator 2.0.

 One area that seem to be a point of confusion for developers is the different back buttons.
-On the web there is the back button, usually using the icon ◀, to navigate chronologically through the pages we visited before.
+On the web there is the back button, usually using the browser arrow ◀, to navigate chronologically through the pages we visited before.
 While in an application there is typically also an up button, usually the icon ⬅ at the top of the app bar, to navigate up in the stack of pages that are superimposed on each others.
-In this doc, the word **upstack** is used to refer to the stack of pages accessible when pressing ⬅.
+In this doc, the word **upstack** is used to refer to the stack of pages accessible when pressing ⬅ and popping the current page.
 (for more information see https://developer.android.com/guide/navigation/navigation-principles)

 The main idea of this package is that the __upstack is a function of the url__